 3. Ibu Oka

-To make it easier for you to understand Bali and see where everything is, I’ve pinned all the places recommended in this guide on this map.
+To make it easier for you to understand Ubud and see where everything is, I’ve pinned all the places recommended in this guide on this map.
 It includes all the points of interest we visited in Seminyak and southern Bali as well.
+Click on the link for a live version of the map.

 If you don’t have any mobility issues, then getting around Ubud shouldn’t be a problem.
 You may have to do a lot of walking but major points of interest within Ubud town are accessible on foot.

 A better option might be the newer Kura Kura shuttle buses.
 A fleet of air-conditioned minibuses ply set routes throughout the island, stopping at key locations like Seminyak, Kuta, Sanur, Nusa Dua, and Ubud.
-You can get 1-day or 3-day passes on Klook that entitle you to unlimited rides for the duration of your pass.
 They won’t be as cheap as the bemo but they’ll be safer, more reliable, and much more comfortable.
+You can purchase Kura Kura tickets on Klook.

 For the most flexibility, you can get a private car charter like we did.
 We did it twice in Bali – the first time to get around central Bali and the second to explore the south.
 If you’re traveling with enough people to split the cost, then this will be your most convenient option.
 As described, you can get a private car charter with driver through Klook or Get Your Guide.